fib-nm/wclip-ocr/README.md

 ## Making binary globally callable

-If you don't want to write full path to the binary every time you use the program, you can add alias for it to your `.bashrc` file.
+If you don't want to write full path to the binary every time you use the program, you can add alias for it to your `.bashrc` file:
 ```bash
 alias ocr='/path/to/wclip-ocr/wclip-ocr'
 ```